MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-user-tasks.md

 ms.date: 10/01/2018
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: a482b27c95cf40a80fb033ddd0d5333014a2064b
+ms.openlocfilehash: b225eb16a3cfa0d70f03fde01051c8ea6a956454
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 11/22/2018

 ---
 # <a name="defining-user-tasks"></a>Defining User Tasks
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], you can create tasks to remind you of work to be done.
 You can create tasks for yourself, but you can also assign tasks to others or be assigned a task by someone else in your organisation.

 ## <a name="managing-user-tasks"></a>Managing User Tasks
-The **User Tasks** window shows all tasks, and you can easily create and assign new tasks.
-When you create a task, you can specify the start date and due date, and you can add a link to the window in [!INCLUDE[d365fin](includes/d365fin_md.md)] where the user must do the work.
+The **User Tasks** page shows all tasks, and you can easily create and assign new tasks.
+When you create a task, you can specify the start date and due date, and you can add a link to the page in [!INCLUDE[d365fin](includes/d365fin_md.md)] where the user must do the work.

 For example, you can create a task for yourself to view all posted sales invoices.
 In that case, you link the task to page 143, Posted Sales Invoices.